hgromov/custom-hooks/README.md

   - `handleNext`, `handlePrev`: Control pagination.
   - `handleFilterChange`, `handleSortChange`: Manage filter and sort changes.

-Dropdown Component
+### `Dropdown Component`
 The Dropdown component in React provides a simple and reusable way to create a dropdown menu with keyboard navigation, accessibility, and custom styling.

-Features
-State Management:

-isExpanded: Tracks whether the dropdown menu is open or closed.
-selectedOption: Stores the currently selected option’s title.
-Keyboard Navigation:
+- **Keyboard Navigation:**

-Supports ArrowDown, ArrowUp, Enter, and Escape for easy interaction.
+  - Supports ArrowDown, ArrowUp, Enter, and Escape for easy interaction.

-Accessibility:
+- **Accessibility:**

-Uses ARIA roles (role="combobox", aria-haspopup="listbox", aria-expanded) for better screen reader compatibility.
+  - Uses ARIA roles (role="combobox", aria-haspopup="listbox", aria-expanded) for better screen reader compatibility.

-Custom Rendering:
+- **Custom Rendering:**

-The renderCustomOption prop allows customizing the appearance of each dropdown item.
+  - The renderCustomOption prop allows customizing the appearance of each dropdown item.

-Custom Styling:
+- **Custom Styling:**

-Apply your own CSS using the styles prop to match the component's look and feel.
+  - Apply your own CSS using the styles prop to match the component's look and feel.

 ## Installation